raspberrycoulis/pushover-doorbell/README.md

 You'll need to create an app in your Pushover account (use a browser, not the app) and this will generate your app token.
 In the `doorbell.py` code you will need to insert your Pushover App and User API tokens in the relevant parts, before saving and exiting.
 You can then run the script to test.

 By default, a simple push button is connected to GPIO 15 on the Raspberry Pi, but you can change this to any GPIO pin as long as you update the relevant part in the code.

+### ESP8266

+When using the ESP8266, the push button is connected between the D2 and the GND pins.
+If you wish to use a different pin, simply change the pin setting in the `esp8266-pushover-button.ino` example.
+You will also need to provide your WiFi network credentials for this to work.